-We can’t make this decision for you; however, in our opinion the middle-range PocketBook Inkpad 3 currently offers the best value for the money.
+We can’t make this decision for you; however, if you are in the EU and have the ability to grab one at the fair price, in our opinion the middle-range PocketBook Inkpad 3 currently offers the best value for the money.
 Available on Amazon, its screen is of good quality, and it features an adaptive back-light and allows users to read PDFs easily.
 If needed, it’s really easy to install alternative software (like Koreader) for even better comfort and performance.
-For those users not focused on PDFs, but rather on integration with the Amazon library, a Kindle Oasis can be a viable alternative to the Inkpad 3.
+For those users who can’t grab one, or those would would like the integration with the Amazon library, a Kindle Oasis can be a viable alternative to the Inkpad 3.

 Conversely, for those users on a small budget, a Kindle Paperwhite refurbished can be the right choice.
 Priced at less than €100, its default PDF reader is highly-capable.
 For those not needing the backlight, a “basic” Kindle can be great.
 With both readers, the 6-inch screen may force users to consider occasionally moving to “landscape” mode to read documents where the pages are bigger than those of novels.
 The Kobo Aura H2O2 (H20 edition 2) also provides a good value for the money, even though a larger screen would be more comfortable for reading non-fiction (philosophy, technical books…).